 A: There is a place in our initiatives to tell the full, complete story of Scottsdale, which is through owned and earned media.
 It’s not possible to do this through primary, paid advertising where a clear point of view needs to be communicated.
 There are three different ways we are telling the Scottsdale story:

-- Paid Media (TV commercials, and print, radio and out-of-home ads) – This is where we have the highest level of focus and a short window in order to make an emotional connection with a us from the competition, appeals to our customers, and is authentic to our destination.
+- Paid Media (TV commercials, and print, radio and out-of-home ads): This is where we have the highest level of focus and a short window in order to make an emotional connection with us, differentiate us from the competition, appeal to our customers, and be authentic to our destination.

-- Owned Media (website, social media and collateral materials) – This is where we have the opportunity to tell richer, deeper stories by expounding upon all of Scottsdale’s destination attributes.
+- Owned Media (website, social media and collateral materials): This is where we can tell richer, deeper stories by expounding upon all of Scottsdale’s destination attributes.
 Through content – such as storytelling, photos and videos – we serve up inspirational ideas and describe in detail the varied experiences available in Scottsdale, both of which will help people plan their vacations or meetings.

 Q: What’s the voice and tone of the new brand?